-1. How does the school dispose of old computers?
-2. When purchasing new computers, is preference given to those who take back old computers?
-3. Is there a system in the school for recycling used ink cartridges?
-4. Is there a system for recycling office white paper?
-5. Are printers set to print on double sided mode?
-6. Can you suggest a better method for recycling e- waste at school?
+-

+1. How does the

+school

+dispose of old

+computers?

+2. When

+purchasing

+new

+computers, is

+preference

+given to those

+who take back

+old

+computers?

+3. Is there a system in the

+school for

+recycling used

+ink

+cartridges?

+4. Is there a

+system for

+recycling

+office white

+5 paper?

+5. Are printers set to print

+on double

+sided mode?

+Can you

+6. suggest a

+better

+method for

+recycling e-

+waste at

+1 SCHOOL

+school?

+SCHOOL

+SCHOOL